mullinmax/Beryl/app/static/md/maxwell_mullin_resume.md

  - Developed and maintained BULLSEYE *SQL, Python, Apex*
  - Automated solutions for DSRs, CSAs & AMs *Python, SQL, Apex, Tableau*
  - Coordinated process changes with partners at Kroger, Inmar, & Liveramp
- - Developed and ran technical training sessions *Git, GitHub, Linux*
+ - Developed and ran technical training sessions on Git, GitHub, and Linux

 ### 84.51°
 Data Engineer Intern (June 2017-August 2018)

- - Worked in team to develop an ETL pipeline (Nikon) for processing files from partners with web UI dashboard *Angular*
+ - Worked in team to develop an ETL pipeline (Nikon) for processing files from partners with web UI dashboard *Python, SQL, Angular*

 ### Ohio University
 Research developer (August 2016 - May 2018)